 Adrian T. Dillon was appointed to our Board of Directors in September 2012 and was designated as Non-Executive Vice Chairman of the Board in January 2013.
-In January, 2014 he was appointed as the Non-Executive Chairman of the Board.
-He is currently a member of the Board of Directors and Chairman of the Audit and Finance Committees of Williams-Sonoma, Inc. During his career, he has served as a member of the Board of Wonga Group Limited from 2013 to 2015, NDS Group Limited, from 2011 to 2012, Verigy Pty, from 2006 to 2007 and LumiLeds Inc., from 2002 to 2007.
-He has also held key finance roles including Chief Financial and Administrative Officer at Skype Limited, from 2010 to 2011, Executive Vice President - Finance & Administration and Chief Financial Officer at Agilent Technologies, Inc., from 2001 to 2010 and held various positions at Eaton Corporation, from 1979 to 2001, including Executive Vice President and Chief Financial and Planning Officer from 1995-2001.
+In January 2014 he was appointed as the Non-Executive Chairman of the Board.
+He is currently a member of the Board of Directors and a member of the Audit & Risk Committee and of the Compensation Committee of HealthEquity, Inc., as well as Chairman of the Cybersecurity Committee.
+Dillon was a member of the Board of Directors and Chairman of the Audit and Finance Committee of Williams-Sonoma, Inc from May 2005 till May 2017.
+He also served as a member of the Board of Directors of NDS Group Limited, from 2011 to 2012, Verigy Pty, from 2006 to 2007 and LumiLeds Inc., from 2002 to 2007.
+During his career, Dillon held key finance roles including Chief Financial and Administrative Officer at Skype Limited, from 2010 to 2011, Executive Vice President-Finance & Administration and Chief Financial Officer at Agilent Technologies, Inc., from 2001 to 2010 and held various positions at Eaton Corporation, from 1979 to 2001, including Executive Vice President and Chief Financial and Planning Officer from 1995-2001.
 He was a member and past Chairman of The Conference Board Council of Financial Executives.
-Mr. Dillon graduated from Amherst College with a Bachelor of

-Arts degree in economics.
-The business address of Mr. Dillon is 5872, Cottage Ridge Road, Santa Rosa, CA 95403-9037, USA.
+Mr. Dillon graduated from Amherst College with a Bachelor of Arts degree in economics.
+The business address of Mr. Dillon is 5872 Cottage Ridge Road, Santa Rosa, CA 95403, USA